stevenxxiu/dist_rep_sent_doc/readme.md

 ## Unclear parts of the paper:
 What happens when the phrase is shorter than the window size + 1?
 Do we simply ignore phrases longer than it?
 This discards some training instances, so we pad the first words with 0s.

+It's slightly vague what window size means, is it just the size of the sliding window excluding the target word and document vector.

+The random initializatoins of the word embedding and softmax weights are not given.

 ## Code
 See whether using theano boolean masks are faster or multiplies by the mask are faster.